 - Forgoing independent consumer compliance audits: Independent audits are a good way for a company to routinely conduct quality-control checks on its operations.
 A compliance audit program provides a board of directors or its designated committees with information about whether policies and standards are being implemented.
 Without such a program, it is difficult to recognize any significant deficiencies in an institution’s compliance management system.

 For these reasons, smaller institutions should consider these CFPB findings to improve their own CMS, as it is our expectation that state and federal regulators with jurisdiction over smaller entities will begin enforcing consumer protection laws in a manner that could mirror enforcement actions and suits by FinCEN, the U.S. Department of Justice, the CFPB and the States of New York and California.
 In many cases, financial service organizations will need to integrate a thorough understanding of the organization’s unique legal and regulatory requirements, at both the state and federal level, when structuring a compliance management system that is appropriate for each organization.
-Joseph & Cohen is uniquely qualified to assist such financial service organizations.
+The professional law firm of Joseph, Cohen & Del Vecchio, in San Francisco, CA, is uniquely qualified to assist such financial service organizations.

 A good system ensures that employees know about their responsibilities, creates structures for reviewing operations, and takes corrective actions when needed.
 A good system also lessens consumer risks, reduces the potential for violations and helps protect against reputational risks.

-Joseph & Cohen, Professional Corporation, is a Financial Services and Litigation Boutique headquartered in San Francisco that emphasizes complex banking, corporate and transactional matters, regulatory and bank enforcement defense, securities, M & A, bankruptcy and insolvency, employment and commercial and executive employment litigation services.
-Joseph & Cohen is known for sophisticated expertise, extraordinary commitment to clients, relationship-based services, and a range of specialized skills typically found only in the largest American law firms.
+Joseph, Cohen & Del Vecchio, PC, is a financial services and litigation boutique headquartered in San Francisco that emphasizes complex banking, corporate and transactional matters, regulatory and bank enforcement defense, securities, M & A, bankruptcy and insolvency, employment and commercial and executive employment litigation services.
+Joseph, Cohen & Del Vecchio is known for sophisticated expertise, extraordinary commitment to clients, relationship-based services, and a range of specialized skills typically found only in the largest American law firms.